Constitution of the Society for Musicology in Ireland

 Membership Membership of the society is open to anyone (in Ireland or abroad) with an interest in musicology, whether professional or otherwise.
 This constitution recognizes the SMI as an independent organization, notwithstanding formal or informal affiliations which the society may pursue in the interests of musicology in Ireland.
 In particular, the constitution of the society recognizes the Royal Musical Association in terms of affiliation and shared interests.
 The SMI reserves the right to pursue other affiliations from time to time as determined by the council in consultation with the membership of the society.

 Council and Elections The affairs of the society shall be determined by a council comprising a president, a secretary, a treasurer, a membership secretary and eight other members (to include an elected student representative), with power to co-opt four further members.
 The council shall be elected every three years prior to a general meeting of the society to be held in conjunction with its annual conference.
 The period of office for the council shall be three years.
-The council shall nominate and elect the officers of the society.
+Elections for a president will take place prior to the council's final year of office.
+The president-elect shall be directly elected by a ballot of the members of the society, subject to candidates having been proposed and seconded by members of good standing in the society.
+The president-elect will attend meetings for one year before (s)he takes up office.
+Council shall nominate and elect the other officers of the society.
 The president of the society may not hold office for more than two consecutive terms.
 Council shall be elected by ballot of the members, unless the number of nominations does not exceed places on council available.
 All members of the society at the time of an election are eligible to present themselves for election.
 Prospective members of the council must be nominated by current members of the society.
 The position of student representative on the council shall be held by a registered research student of musicology who is a member of the society and who shall be elected by the student membership of the society.
 The student representative shall be elected for the duration of the current council unless he/she completes his/her postgraduate studies or otherwise ceases to be a registered research student, in which case a successor shall be elected at the earliest appropriate opportunity.

 Annual General Meeting The Annual General Meeting of the Society shall be held during the Society’s annual conference or on such other occasion as determined by the Council, members of the Society to be given at least three weeks’ prior notice of the date and time of the meeting and provided with an opportunity to submit items for the agenda.
 The constitution of the society may only be changed at an annual general meeting of the society and subject to approval by a two-thirds majority of members present.